We inform visitors that the museum will close at 4 pm on Saturday, December 24

 Brice Marden was born on October 15, 1938, in Bronxville, New York.
-He attended Florida Southern College in Lakeland and the Boston University School of Fine and Applied Arts, and the Yale University School of Art and Architecture in New Haven, receiving an MFA degree in 1963.
-While at Yale, he developed the formal strategies that would characterize his paintings of the following decades: a preoccupation with rectangular formats and the repeated use of a muted, extremely individualized palette.
+He attended Florida Southern College in Lakeland, Boston University School of Fine and Applied Arts, and the Yale University School of Art and Architecture in New Haven, receiving an MFA degree in 1963.
+While at Yale, he developed the formal strategies that would characterize his paintings of the following decades—a interest in rectangular formats and the repeated use of a muted, extremely individualized palette.

-In 1963 Marden moved to New York, working as a guard at the Jewish Museum, where he came into contact with the work of Jasper Johns, which furthered his interest in gridded compositions.
+In 1963 Marden moved to New York, working as a guard at the Jewish Museum, where he encountered the work of Jasper Johns, which furthered his interest in gridded compositions.
 He made his first monochromatic single-panel painting in the winter of 1964.
 Marden spent the spring and summer of 1964 in Paris.
-His first solo show in New York was held at the Bykert Gallery in 1966, and in the fall of that year he became the general assistant to Robert Rauschenberg.
-In 1968 he began constructing his paintings with multiple panels.
+His first solo show in New York was held at the Bykert Gallery in 1966, and in the fall of that year he became a general assistant to Robert Rauschenberg.
+In 1968 he began constructing paintings with multiple panels.
 From 1969 to 1974 he was a painting instructor at the School of Visual Arts in New York.